cnuonline/cnuonline.github.io/_posts/2017-03-07-Transform-Descriptive-Analytics-of-historical-data-to-actionable-analytics.md

 Apart from the immediate discounts on every cart abandonment, visitors need a deeper education on comparing the products, new product launches, upcoming product launches, bundle product savings etc., All this can happen , if we know the visitors history of events on the site and run a custom campaign for cart dropouts, product info, upcoming products etc., This will be more meaningful of engaging the visitors/customers.
 Without knowing, all the e-commerce businesses can run on the event driven actionable analytics.

 Definitely, e-commerce business will require private data analytics which can give the business a full control over the data.
-Among them, [CustomerEngagePro](https://www.customerengagepro.com) offers one of the cost-effective private data analytics solution to reach the goals.
+Among the existing private data analytics Solutions, [CustomerEngagePro](https://www.customerengagepro.com) offers one of the cost-effective private data analytics solution to improve conversions.